Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 -   **Burn**

     Click Burn and wait until the flashing routine is finished.
-This may take few minutes and you may have to enter your supervisor password, which is required to access the SD card.
+This may take few minutes, and you may have to enter your supervisor password, which is required to access the SD card.

 #### Flash SD card using IoT Setup Manager